ACD-CLIP: Decoupling Representation and Dynamic Fusion for Zero-Shot Anomaly Detection: CONCLUSION

 \section{CONCLUSION}

-In this work, we address the core limitations of Pre-trained Vision-Language Models for Zero-Shot Anomaly Detection by introducing a novel \textbf{Architectural Co-Design} framework.
-Our approach enhances both feature representation and cross-modal fusion: by injecting local inductive biases via a parameter-efficient \textbf{Conv-LoRA adapter} and replacing static alignment with a vision-guided \textbf{Dynamic Fusion Gateway}, our model learns fine-grained, context-aware features.
-This synergistic design achieves highly competitive results across diverse industrial and medical benchmarks, demonstrating substantial improvements in performance and stability.
-Ultimately, this work validates that the co-design of representation and fusion is a critical strategy for effectively adapting foundation models to dense perception tasks.
-We believe this principle can be extended to other domains such as zero-shot semantic segmentation and open-vocabulary detection.
+We proposed ACD-CLIP, an Architectural Co-Design framework addressing VLM limitations in Zero-Shot Anomaly Detection.
+By synergizing a parameter-efficient \textbf{Conv-LoRA adapter} for local priors with a \textbf{Dynamic Fusion Gateway} for adaptive cross-modal interaction, our model extracts fine-grained, context-aware features.
+ACD-CLIP achieves state-of-the-art performance across diverse industrial and medical benchmarks.
+This work validates that joint representation-fusion adaptation is critical for dense perception tasks, offering a robust strategy that can extend to zero-shot segmentation and open-vocabulary detection.

 {

 \begin{spacing}{0.85} \end{spacing} }